docker/labs/beginner/chapters/alpine.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

-Since no containers are running, you see a blank line.
+Since no container is running, you see a blank line.
 Let's try a more useful variant: `docker ps -a`

 ```
 $ docker ps -a